- Your undergarments are too big or too small.

 What does judging have to do with the way you feel about yourself?
 A lot.
-When you are in a state of judgement, you most likely aren’t smiling, laughing or, most important, focusing on yourself.
+When you are in a state of judgment, you most likely aren’t smiling, laughing or, most important, focusing on yourself.
 Everyone is human and, of course, we all naturally have our opinions on the things, people and places we see, but we all know people who spend an inordinate amount of time talking about what they don’t like.
-Your judgement of others may be zapping your own zest for life leaving you feeling less motivated and desirable.
+Your judgment of others may be zapping your own zest for life leaving you feeling less motivated and desirable.
 James Baldwin said it best: “Your description of me describes you.”

 Do: Admit that you are one of those people who focuses on the negative and tends to see the glass as half full.